camelot-dev/excalibur/README.md

 $ excalibur webserver
 </pre>

 That's it!
-Now you can go to http://localhost:5000 and extract tabular data from your PDFs.
+Now you can go to http://localhost:5000 and start extracting tabular data from your PDFs.

 1. **Upload** a PDF and enter the page numbers you want to extract tables from.